-- working in the arts sector in small-to-medium sized organisations
+- working in the Arts sector in small-to-medium sized organisations or

-- wanting to transition their careers into the arts sector and/or
+- wanting to transition their careers into the arts sector or

-Scholarship recipients will be required to complete a yearly report detailing how this scholarship has helped you with your studies.
+Scholarship recipients will be required to complete a yearly report detailing how this scholarship has helped with their studies.

 How to apply